slint-ui/slint/docs/reference/src/language/builtins/elements.md

 }
 ```

-Since a `GridLayout` doesn't align, it covers its entire surface with its cells.
-The elements constituting the cells will be stretched inside their allotted space.
-(The only exception being that the cell elements' size constraints like, e.g., `min-width` or `max-width` could work against this.)
+`GridLayout` covers its entire surface with cells.
+Cells are not aligned.
+The elements constituting the cells will be stretched inside their allocated space, unless their size constraints&mdash;like, e.g., `min-height` or `max-width`&mdash;work against this.

 ### Properties